hail-is/hail/batch/README.md

 ### Build the batch and test image

 ```
-make build-batch build-test
+make build build-test
 ```

 edit the `deployment.yaml` so that the container named `batch` has `imagePullPolicy: Never`.
-This ensures that k8s does not go look for the image in the Google Container Registry and instead uses the local image cache (which you just updated when you ran `make build-batch build-test`).
+This ensures that k8s does not go look for the image in the Google Container Registry and instead uses the local image cache (which you just updated when you ran `make build build-test`).

 Give way too many privileges to the default service account so that `batch` can start new pods: